azro1/astro-memory/CONTRIBUTING.md

 17. Add a title and description to your PR discribing your changes along with any Screenshots
 18. Click on <code>Create pull request</code>

+### Congratulations🎈 you've made your first PR to astro-memory!!

+Now, just sit tight and wait for your request to be reviewed and accepted by a maintainer - thank you so much for your contribution 😃